projf/projf-explore/graphics/ad-astra/README.md

 # Ad Astra

 This folder accompanies the Project F blog post: **[Ad Astra](https://projectf.io/posts/fpga-ad-astra/)**.
 These SystemVerilog designs use starfields and hardware sprites to create greetings demos.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: